DynamicsAndNeuralSystems/pyspi_paper_code/README.md

-# Code for "Unifying pairwise interactions in complex dynamics"
+# Code for reproducing results presented in "Unifying pairwise interactions in complex dynamics"

 [![DOI](https://zenodo.org/badge/651395505.svg)](https://zenodo.org/badge/latestdoi/651395505)

-This repository illustrates how the figures in the paper, "Unifying pairwise interactions in complex dynamics", were created.
+This repository provides code (and data) to reproduce figures presented in the paper, ["Unifying pairwise interactions in complex dynamics"](https://arxiv.org/abs/2201.11941).

-We provide both precomputed CSV files, with which to recreate the figures, as well as scripts to generate these CSVs from scratch.
+We provide both precomputed `.csv` files, with which to recreate the figures, as well as scripts to generate these `.csv` files from scratch.

 ## Download pyspi and create an environment

 First, download `pyspi` and create a conda environment to install the package [as per the documentation](https://pyspi-toolkit.readthedocs.io/en/latest/).
-In linux, this involves the following steps from a terminal (in your desired directory):
+In a linux environment, this involves the following steps from a terminal (in your desired directory):

 ```
 git clone git@github.com:DynamicsAndNeuralSystems/pyspi.git